Amesbury School Committee votes down petition to move school site

 The city has to make its first payment toward the bond in December and will make those payments for the next 20 years, she added.

-Prior to the vote, Donna DiNisco of DiNisco Design shared a timeline of the project and addressed some of the questions about the safety and sustainability of the Lions Mouth Road site.
+Prior to the vote Wednesday, Donna DiNisco of DiNisco Design shared a timeline of the project and addressed some of the questions about the safety and sustainability of the Lions Mouth Road site.

 Committee member Mel Webster said no matter the vote's outcome "people are going to be angry, and that's because the past administration failed its responsibility to get a consensus before moving forward and shoving this down the throat of half the community that doesn't appear to want it."